Summary

 - Import Step (JSON): From the 'Time-Travel Control' panel, you can import a previously exported Step state JSON file.
 This will perfectly replicate the conditions of that step, including all settings and the precise RNG state, allowing you to replicate previous simulation or start a new simulation from that exact point with a new set of random numbers.

-Memory Management & Buffering Limits
+Memory Management & Database Offloading

 -